 Easter or Pascha in Greek, is the most sacred and celebrated of all Greek holidays, the ‘Resurrection’ taking on a bigger significance even than the birth, or Christmas, for many Cypriots.
 It is not always celebrated on the same date as the Catholic or Protestant Church as the Greek Orthodox Church uses the Julian calendar when calculating Easter.
-This year Greek Easter is one week later than the Catholic and Protestant Churches, with Easter Sunday falling on 19th April 2020.
+This year Greek Orthodox Easter falls on Sunday 2nd May, 4 weeks later than the Catholic and Protestant Churches, with Easter Christian Easter Sunday falling on 4th April 2021.

 The word Pascha means Passover in Greek, the eternal Passover from death to life and from earth to heaven, and begins with a 40-day fasting, ending within the Holy Week during which a complete fasting diet is followed.
 No meats, dairy, fish, poultry or dishes that are prepared with these foods can be eaten.
 Many restaurants around the island also adapt their menus for the convenience of customers who may wish to follow a fasting diet.

 The solemnity of Holy Week, the week before Easter, ends with the commencement of Easter celebrations, where it glorifies the Resurrection of Jesus.
-During this week, the women bake the special Easter breads ‘Tsourekia’ and ‘Flaounes’, dye the Easter eggs and decorate their houses accordingly on the Wednesday before Easter.
+During this week, the women bake the special Easter breads ‘Tsourekia’ and ‘Flaounes’ a cheese pastry, and dye their Easter eggs and decorate their houses accordingly on the Wednesday before Easter.

 Church services and parades are held on Good Friday ‘Epitaphios’ and the Saturday Resurrection midnight mass which is called ‘Anastasis’.
 On Good Friday, the day when Christ was taken down from the cross, most shops and businesses are closed and flags are flown at half-mast in commemoration to Christ.
 On Friday evening, services are held, and the bier of Christ is decorated with gold cloth and fresh flowers, where the faithful bow and stoop to kiss the symbolic body of Christ.
 After this follows the procession of the ‘Epitaphios’ which is carried out of the church and paraded through the streets in a lengthy funeral procession.